 First, here is Pam’s Farmers Market Experience:

 I had the recent pleasure of visiting the West Frederick Farmers Market.

 Having only been to farmers markets a handful of times in my life, I was happy to go check it out.

-Not sure why I don’t frequent farmers markets more often.
+Clearly, I’m not sure why I don’t frequent farmers markets more often!

-Pulling into the parking lot, there was a sea of pop-up pavilions with an abundance of vendors.
+Pulling into the parking lot, there was a sea of pop-up pavilions and an abundance of vendors.